xrdocs/ncs5500/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 ![image-center]({{site.baseurl}}/images/-SE.png){: .align-center}

-Hybrid ACLs can be used with IPv4 and IPv6 in ingress direction.
-So, L2 ACLs or L3 ICMP are not in the scope of this feature.
+Hybrid ACLs can be used with IPv4 and IPv6 in ingress and egress direction.
 Hybrid ACLs in the egress direction is supported from IOS-XR 771.

 ## Configuration